Nepomuk5665/ShitTicket/01_Documentation/01_iperka/01_inform.md

 The name **shitticket.ch** also came from us wanting to be memorable.
 It's funny, a bit edgy, and makes people laugh, so it sticks in their heads.
 It fits with our goal of making event organizing more casual and less corporate-feeling.

-We got all this information by researching competitors, reading articles about the ticket industry, and talking to people who organize smaller events to get real-world feedback.
-With this knowledge, we knew our idea had potential.